 Meanwhile, it’s very stable thanks to its drop-through construction, and portable due to its short size and

 Like most Arbor longboards, it has great build quality.
-At under $200 for the bamboo
+At under $200 for the standard

 Product pictures courtesy of Arbor Collective (used with permission)